NCAR/aircraft_QAtools_notebook/README.md

 After this is complete, you can either type `jupyter-lab` or `jupyter-notebook` depending on the interface you would prefer.

 This will launch the notebook in your browser, and you can modify the code directly.
-The two variables that you will need to change for the given project and flight that you are interested in generating plots for are: `project` and `flight`
+The two variables that you will need to change for the given project and flight that you are interested in generating plots for are: `project` and `flight`.

+You can also update `interactive_histogram` to either True or False.
+Your selection will determine whether histogram / size distribution heatmap plots are generated for corresponding data.

 ### Option 2: Command Line Mode